Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Global Complexification

-\vs{0.2cm} For the o-minimal structure $\mathbb{R}_{\textnormal{an}}$ the situation is much more complicated since much more functions than in $\mathbb{R}$ are definable in there.
+For the o-minimal structure $\mathbb{R}_{\textnormal{an}}$ the situation is more complicated since much more functions are definable in there than in $\mathbb{R}$.
 Fortunately there are deep geometrical results for globally subanalytic functions.
-These are the preparation theorems of Lion and Rolin (see \cite{23}) which give a nice representation of a globally subanalytic function in one variable and are precise enough to establish global complexification: The idea is to compute a suitable holomorphic extension of a real analytic globally subanalytic function in one variable at first and then do a non-trivial induction on the number of variables (see \cite{16}).
-Therefore in \cite{16} Tobias Kaiser set up the notion of parametric global complexification.
+These are the preparation theorems of Lion and Rolin (see \cite{25}) which give a nice representation of a globally subanalytic function in one variable and are precise enough to establish global complexification: The idea is to compute a suitable holomorphic extension of a parametric family of real analytic globally subanalytic one-variable functions at first and then do a non-trivial induction on the number of variables.
+Therefore in~\cite{17} Tobias Kaiser set up the notion of parametric global complexification.